morvern-web/morvern-web.github.io/docs/README.md

 For **live** entries - The 'date' field represents the date of the event.
 The 'announced' field represents the date that the entry will go live on the site.

-For each of these, you can set a specific time if you wish, e.g. setting "2024-10-17 09:00:00" will make that entry go live at 9am GMT on that date.
+For each of these, you can set a specific time if you wish, e.g. setting "2024-10-17 09:00:00" will make that entry go live at 9am on that date.

-If it is set to be a date without a time, e.g. "2024-10-17", the entry will go live at midnight GMT on that date.
+If it is set to be a date without a time, e.g. "2024-10-17", the entry will go live at midnight on that date.